ciabo/indico-user-docs/docs/conferences/peer_reviewing.md

 Read about this process in detail below.

-**Note:** one module between paper peer _review_ or _editing_ must be enabled to upload paper, poster, or slides.
+**Note:** At least one of the modules, either _Paper Peer Reviewing_ or _Editing_ must be enabled to upload paper, poster, or slides.

-### Peer reviewing management
+### Peer Reviewing management

-From the event management page, click _Peer reviewing_ on the left banner, under _Workflows_.
+From the event management page, click _Peer Reviewing_ on the left banner, under _Workflows_.

-Click _enable module_ to enable the paper peer reviewing module.
+Click _Enable module_ to enable the _Paper Peer Reviewing_ module.

 ![](../assets/peer_reviewing/enable_paper_review.png)

-In the management page click _start now_ to open the call for papers.
+In the management page click _Start now_ to open _The call for papers_.

 ![](../assets/peer_reviewing/start_paper_review.png)

-From the management page you can also enable content reviewing, layout reviewing -generally only if the editing module is not activated (see editing docs)-, and set a deadline for paper judging.
+From the management page you can also enable _Content reviewing_, _Layout reviewing_ -generally only if the _Editing_ module is not activated (see the Editing section in this documentation)-, and set a _Deadline_ value for _Paper judging_.

-To set teams responsabilities click on _teams_.
+To set teams' responsibilities click on _Teams_.

 ![](../assets/peer_reviewing/teams_paper_review.png)

-From this page you can now select the _paper managers_, _paper reviewers_ and  _judges_.
+From this page you can now select the _Paper managers_, _Judges_ and _Content reviewers_.

 ![](../assets/peer_reviewing/teams_paper_review_2.png)

-Click on _assign papers_ to open the list of papers and assign each of them to the reviewer and the judge.
+Click on _Assign papers_ to open the list of papers and assign each of them to the reviewer and the judge.

 ![](../assets/peer_reviewing/assign_paper_review.png)

 ### As a paper submitter

-Once the abstract is accepted by a judge, from the event display view, as a paper submitter, click on the paper peer reviewing area.
+Once the abstract is accepted by a judge, from the event display view, as a paper submitter, click on the _Paper Peer Reviewing_ area.

 You will see the list of your accepted abstracts.
 Click on _submit paper_ for the abstract you desire.